Author: Holly Jackson

 The plot is gripping and will give you a new question every time you finish each of the chapters.
-I got so much engrossed in the story that it felt like I was actually there with Pip, investigating on the case, and that’s a plus point that Holly Jackson’s writing holds.
-The author’s style of writing story is narrative, that allows the reader to envision the scenery and events in their minds so that they can become a part of the story’s world and can connect to it.
-I loved this personal tone of the story that had me fully invested in it.
-The language is simple and straight forward, with illustrations like diary pages and murder maps which helps the reader to dive deeper into the story, engaging audiences of all age group.
+I got so much engrossed in the story that it felt like I was actually there with Pip, investigating on the case, and that’s something that makes Holly Jackson’s writing more real.
+I loved the personal tone of the story that had me fully invested in it.
+The language is simple and straight forward, and I loved how author has made use of illustrations like diary pages and murder maps which helps the reader to dive deeper into the story, understand what’s happening and connect to it.
+Also, the story is written in two phases, the one where we see Pip writing her project logbook and the other one following the events that are happening in present which also included telephonic conversation and murder maps.
 The story definitely fits its genre.
-It is indeed a mystery/thriller.
-And suspense, the curiosity to find what exactly happened to Andie Bell and Sal Singh has kept me glued to the story from the beginning.
+It is indeed a crime thriller.
+And suspense at its best, the curiosity to find what exactly happened to Andie Bell and Sal Singh has kept me glued to the story from the beginning.
 So many times I have thought that I have finally figured out who the killer is, but no.

 Overall, being a die-hard crime thriller and mystery lover, this book totally amazed me and no doubt the book has secured the position of my favourite read of 2020 till now and also after reading this story, Holly Jackson has secured the position in the list of my most favourite authors.
 I finished the whole book in four days and I will definitely rate it 5 stars.
-This is a brilliantly-plotted debut that will have you staying up late in an effort to squeeze in just one more chapter before bed because that’s exactly what happened to me.
+This is a brilliantly-plotted debut that will have you staying up late just to find out what actually happened because that’s exactly what happened to me.

-This is a well plotted and cleverly written story.
-This story is also the most read book of 2019 according to the statistics which is totally reasonable.
 I’d recommend it to everyone – not just teenagers.
-If your favourite genre is mysteries and thrillers, or try on this genre for the first time this is worth reading because it will definitely make you fall in love with this genre.
+If your favourite genre is mysteries and thrillers, or you want to try this genre for the first time this is worth reading because it will definitely make you fall in love with this genre.

 Portrayal Of Characters: 5/5